Desktop Backup is powered by Crashplan, an automated backup utility from Code 42 that stores files you select from your computer in the cloud.

 Note The data in deprovisioned accounts will be removed from the cloud in 30 days.
 If you need the data removed immediately, please include that in your request.

-- Click the gear icon located near the top of the page
+- Click on the Actions menu in the top left of the Crashplanner home page

 Related See Other Troubleshooting Resources